jasonmejia/new-blog-example/index.md

 ---
 layout: home
 ---

-Welcome to my Blog
+Welcome to my new blog!